 The History of Amoraleza

 Veronika and Lorenzo are the founders of Amoraleza.
 In 2006, they bought into the land and spent the first years sharing the ownership with Ananda Chris, an English man who had purchased it more than a decade before, with the dream of creating a community.
-He was a Pipe Carrier with the Camino Rojo and had used the land for Sweat Lodges, Vision Quests and Peyote ceremonies.
+He is a Pipe Carrier with the Native American Red Path and hosted many ceremonies including sweat lodges, vision quests and Peyote ceremonies on the land.

 The original project was to create a Santo Daime community, as the three had met through this neo-shamanic Christian tradition.
 In the years they spent together, they shared the land with other families and friends and regularly held Santo Daime ceremonies.
 In 2013, they parted ways and Veronika and Lorenzo created the Amoraleza Association.